Slim-fit pants: 2000s

-2010s
+2010s and 2020s

-Skinny jeans first spread to men's fashion in 2008.
+Skinny jeans first spread to men's fashion in 2009.
 This has continued into the 2010s, entering the mainstream fashion in 2011.
-Since then, they have remained popular and eventually became one of the decade's defining fashion pieces for both men and women.
-They have become so popular that many men have expanded their wardrobe to include tight fitting chino trousers coming with variety of colors, but often in khaki, brown or white.

-Starting in the Mid 2010s, women’s skinny jeans saw the high-waist trend coming back in style.
-Like men's, women's skinny jeans came in various colors, often in neutral colors like khaki and white.
+They eventually became one of the decade's defining fashion pieces for both men and women.
+Many men expanded their wardrobe to include tight-fitting chino trousers coming with variety of colors, but often in khaki, brown or white.
+Women's skinny jeans also came in various colors, often neutral colors like khaki and white.
+Starting in the mid-2010s, high-waisted women’s skinny jeans became stylish.

-2020s

-The beginning of the decade saw the decline in popularity of skinny jeans on both sexes particularly in Europe and North America.
+In the mid to late 2010s, skinny jeans peaked in popularity.
+Starting in the late 2010s, straight legged jeans would increase in popularity and lead to a steady decline in skinny jeans popularity.
+Stay-at-home orders during the COVID-19 pandemic accelerated a trend toward more comfortable, loose-fitting clothing and athleisure apparel.

 Medical problems

 Victorian doctors theorised that tight trousers caused an outbreak of apoplexy in New York.
 However, the veracity of this claim is questionable, given the often speculative nature of early modern medicine.

 In modern times, some physicians believe tight trousers may cause numbness due to compression of nerves.
 For example, this may affect the outer thigh in the condition meralgia paraesthetica.

 A recent study by Korean doctors suggests that skinny jeans can cause varicose veins.
 Among men, tight trousers may also cause dyspermia due to overheating of the testes.

 A study in 2015 documented the case of skinny jeans causing rhabdomyolysis, bilateral peroneal and tibial neuropathies.